High tea in London is one of the most fun, not to mention poshest, things you can do.

-London is famous for high tea and when you’ve shopped till you’ve literally dropped under the weight of your purchases, nothing will revive you more than a quintessential afternoon tea in one of London’s finest establishments.
+For me, the perfect day in London starts with shopping till you’ve literally dropped under the weight of your purchases, then being revived over a quintessential afternoon tea in one of London’s finest establishments.
 But make sure you’re hungry!

-You’ll find them in all the posh hotels as well as some department stores and restaurants, but choosing just where to stick your pinky out and sip your Earl Grey is difficult.
+You’ll find high teas in all the posh hotels as well as some department stores and even places serving vegan afternoon tea in London, but choosing just where to stick your pinky out and sip your Earl Grey is difficult.

 This post is my round up of some of the best hotels in London to get a decadent afternoon tea including my favourite of all…… the Goring Hotel.
 (Read on to see why I love it!)

 Or for something that kills two birds with one stone and is especially great if you’re short on time is an afternoon tea bus tour.
 Yes, you read that right, a decadent high tea served on a double-decker London bus as you are driven around the city!

 For a quirky afternoon tea with a twist, the Berkeley’s Pret-a-Portea is all about fashion.
 Imagine savoring a Manolo Blahnik pink polka dot pump, a miniature Yves Saint Laurent sponge handbag or a Fendi maple and ginger ankle boot biscuit.

 The waiter will talk you through the menu which includes catwalk photos that have inspired each exquisitely decorated cake.
 A must for the girls, although I honestly found it too overpriced when compared to my favourite… the Goring Hotel (below).